Theoriz/Web2NDI_SyphonSpout_TouchDesigner/README.md

 A touchdesigner example to output a Web interface to Syphon/Spout, NDI or a videomapping module

+This is useful if you have a web page that you need to map on a surface with videoprojectors

 Note : Only render, no mouse interactivity

 ## Features